A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs: Organization

-In Section~\ref{osp:sec:cbanddcb}, we construct the $\imath$-canonical bases and dual $\imath$-canonical bases in various completed Fock spaces, where the earlier detailed work on completion of Fock spaces in \cite{CLW12} plays a fundamental role.
+In Chapter~\ref{osp:sec:cbanddcb}, we construct the $\imath$-canonical bases and dual $\imath$-canonical bases in various completed Fock spaces, where the earlier detailed work on completion of Fock spaces in \cite{CLW12} plays a fundamental role.

-In Section~\ref{sec:compareCB}, we are able to compare (dual) $\imath$-canonical bases in three different settings: a tensor space versus its (partially) wedge subspace, a Fock space versus an adjacent one, and a Fock space with a tensoring factor $\wedge^\infty \VV$ versus another with $\wedge^\infty \WW$.
+In Chapter~\ref{sec:compareCB}, we are able to compare (dual) $\imath$-canonical bases in three different settings: a tensor space versus its (partially) wedge subspace, a Fock space versus an adjacent one, and a Fock space with a tensoring factor $\wedge^\infty \VV$ versus another with $\wedge^\infty \WW$.

-In Section~\ref{sec:b-KL}, we show that the coideal subalgebra $\bun$ at $q=1$ is realized by translation functors in the BGG categories.
-This underlies the importance of the coideal subalgebra $\bun$.
-Then we put all the results in earlier sections of Part~2 together to prove the main theorem which solves the irreducible and tilting character problem for $\osp(2m+1|2n)$-modules of integer weights.
+In Chapter~\ref{sec:b-KL}, we show that the coideal subalgebra $\Ui$ at $q=1$ is realized by translation functors in the BGG categories.
+This underlies the importance of the coideal subalgebra $\Ui$.
+Then we put all the results in earlier chapters of Part~2 together to prove the main theorem which solves the irreducible and tilting character problem for $\osp(2m+1|2n)$-modules of integer weights.

-The last Section~\ref{sec:BGGj} deals with a variant of the BGG category of $\osp(2m+1|2n)$-modules with half-integer weights.
-The Kazhdan-Lusztig theory of this half-integer variant is formulated and solved by the quantum symmetric pair $(\U, \cun)$, an infinite-rank version of the ones formulated in the last section of Part 1.
+The last Chapter~\ref{sec:BGGj} deals with a variant of the BGG category of $\osp(2m+1|2n)$-modules with half-integer weights.
+The Kazhdan-Lusztig theory of this half-integer variant is formulated and solved by the quantum symmetric pair $(\U, \Uj)$, an infinite-rank version of the ones formulated in the last chapter of Part 1.

 {\bf Convention and notation.} We shall denote by $\N$ the set of nonnegative integers, and by $\Z_{>0}$ the set of positive integers.
-In Part~1, where $\dim \VV =2r+2$ (except in Section~\ref{sec:QSPc} where $\dim \VV=2r+1$), $r$ is fixed and so will not show up in most of the notations (such as $\VV$, $\U, \bun$, $\Upsilon$, $\Bbar$ and so on).
-In Part~2 (more precisely in Section~\ref{sec:Fockspaces}-\ref{osp:sec:cbanddcb}), subscripts and superscripts are added to the notation used in Part~1 to indicate the dependence on $r$ (e.g., $\VV_r$, $\U_{2r+1}$, $\U^\imath_r$, $\Upsilon^{(r)}$, $\Bbar^{(r)}$ and so on).
+In Part~1, where $\dim \VV =2r+2$ (except in Chapter~\ref{sec:QSPc} where $\dim \VV=2r+1$), $r$ is fixed and so will not show up in most of the notations (such as $\VV$, $\U, \Ui$, $\Upsilon$, $\Bbar$ and so on).
+In Part~2 (more precisely in Chapter~\ref{sec:Fockspaces}-\ref{osp:sec:cbanddcb}), subscripts and superscripts are added to the notation used in Part~1 to indicate the dependence on $r$ (e.g., $\VV_r$, $\U_{2r+1}$, $\U^\imath_r$, $\Upsilon^{(r)}$, $\Bbar^{(r)}$ and so on).
 In this way we shall consider $\VV$ as a direct limit $\varinjlim \VV_r$, and various constructions including the intertwiner $\Upsilon$ as well as the bar involution $\Bbar$ arise as limits of their counterparts in Part~1.